uber/okbuck/Usage.md

 +  `buckProjects` is a set of projects to generate buck files for.
 Default is all sub projects.
 +  `extraBuckOpts` provides a hook to add additional configuration options for buck [android_binary](https://buckbuild.com/rule/android_binary.html) rules
 +  `wrapper` is used to configure creation of the buck wrapper script.
  - `repo` - The git url of any custom buck fork.
-Default is [OkBuilds/buck](https://github.com/OkBuilds/buck)
+Default is none.
  - `remove` - List of file patterns to clean up by wrapper before running `okbuck`.
 Default is `['.buckconfig.local', '**/BUCK']`
  - `keep` - List of file patterns to not clean up by the wrapper before running `okbuck`.
 This may be useful if you made manual modifications to some buck files and would like to keep them intact while regenerating the configuration for other projects.
 Default is `['.okbuck/**/BUCK']`.
 + The keys used to configure various options can be for